 It may take longer than a year before an infected animal develops symptoms of CWD, which can include drastic weight loss (wasting), stumbling, listlessness and other neurological symptoms.
 CWD can affect animals of all ages, although it’s most frequently noticed in older animals.
 CWD is fatal, and there are no treatments or vaccines.

-All hunters are advised not to shoot, handle or consume any animal that is acting abnormally or appears to be sick.
+All hunters are advised not to shoot, handle or consume any animal that is exhibiting abnormal behavior or appears to be sick.
 Wear latex or rubber gloves when field dressing deer or elk.
-All hunters are asked to contact the department at 1-(800)-352-0700 if they see or harvest an animal that appears to be sick.
+All hunters are asked to call the department at 1-(800)-352-0700 if they see or harvest an animal that appears to be sick.